BrazenCloud/yaml/README.md

 ## Usage

+For all usage, you will need to Authenticate to Runway (see the [Runway PowerShell repository](https://github.com/runway-software/runway-powershell)).

 ### Export YAML

-To export a job definition from Runway, you'll need to do the following first:
+To export a job definition from Runway, you'll need to find the job name or ID and run:

-- Authenticate to Runway (see the [Runway PowerShell repository](https://github.com/runway-software/runway-powershell))
-- Find the job name or ID and run:

 ```powershell
 Get-RwJobYaml -JobName 'Demo Job'